danigorbaciov/docs.wavesplatform/docs/en/ride/script-performance-tests.md

 # Script Performance Tests

 We conducted performance tests for all aspects of our scripts.
-For this purpose, we developed an benchmark subproject with [JMH](http://openjdk.java.net/projects/code-tools/jmh/) that computes the complexity of scripts after compilation phase by AST \(Abstract Syntax Tree\) traversal in special complexity units.
+For this purpose, we developed benchmark subproject with [JMH](http://openjdk.java.net/projects/code-tools/jmh/) that computes the complexity of scripts after compilation phase by AST \(Abstract Syntax Tree\) traversal in special complexity units.

 Complexity units is a measure of the script's relative cost: we found out the most expensive operation in terms of computational complexity and defined it equal to **100 complexity units**.
 In every test, we conducted **10 tests** and calculated the **average cost**.

 **The performance tests' results are the following:**